andgineer/TRegExpr/docs/regexp_syntax.rst

 If a curly bracket occurs in any other context, it is treated as a regular character.

-.. _examples-6:

-Examples:
-^^^^^^^^^

 ::

-     foob.*r     matchs strings like 'foobar',  'foobalkjdflkj9r' and 'foobr' foob.+r     matchs strings like 'foobar', 'foobalkjdflkj9r' but not 'foobr' foob.?r     matchs strings like 'foobar', 'foobbr' and 'foobr' but not 'foobalkj9r' fooba{2}r   matchs the string 'foobaar'
+     foob.*r     matches strings like 'foobar',  'foobalkjdflkj9r' and 'foobr' foob.+r     matches strings like 'foobar', 'foobalkjdflkj9r' but not 'foobr' foob.?r     matches strings like 'foobar', 'foobbr' and 'foobr' but not 'foobalkj9r' fooba{2}r   matches the string 'foobaar'
-     fooba{2,}r matchs strings like 'foobaar', 'foobaaar', 'foobaaaar' etc. fooba{2,3}r matchs strings like 'foobaar', or 'foobaaar'  but not 'foobaaaar'
+     fooba{2,}r  matches strings like 'foobaar', 'foobaaar', 'foobaaaar' etc. fooba{2,3}r matches strings like 'foobaar', or 'foobaaar'  but not 'foobaaaar'

 A little explanation about “greediness”.
 “Greedy” takes as many as possible, “non-greedy” takes as few as possible.
 For example, ``b+`` and